Cart 0

 • Step 1: Sow overwintering/biennial plant species (Fall Forage Cover) in the fall.

-• Step 2: Harvest the overwintered plant species for winter forage or graze if desired.
+• Step 2: Harvest the overwintered plant species (mid to end of June) for winter forage or graze if desired.

 • Step 3: By immediately sowing the Warm Season Cover, you have now put the appropriate plant species in place to maximize biomass within 50-60 days.